 The financial statements of the Scheme comply with Australian Accounting Standards as issued by the Australian Accounting Standards Board and also comply with International Financial Reporting Standards as issued by the International Accounting Standards Board.

 The financial statements are presented in the local reporting currency being Australian dollars.

 (a) Basis of preparation (continued)

-New and amended standards adopted by the Scheme
+Amended standards adopted by the Fund